John Junor

-Sir John Donald Brown Junor (15 January 1919 – 3 May 1997) was a Scottish journalist and editor-in-chief of the Sunday Express between 1954 and 1986, having previously worked as a columnist there.
-He then moved in 1989 to The Mail on Sunday, where he remained until his death.
+Sir John Donald Brown Junor (15 January 1919 – 3 May 1997) was a Scottish journalist.
+He was editor-in-chief of the Sunday Express from 1954 to 1986, having previously worked as a columnist there.
+He moved in 1989 to The Mail on Sunday, where he remained until his death.

-Noted for his deliberately provocative views, Junor was described by the Conservative MP Julian Critchley as "possibly the best-known Scotsman in England" during the 1980s and as "an ill-natured populist with a taste for common-or-garden abuse."
+Noted for his deliberately provocative views, Junor was described by the Conservative MP Julian Critchley as "possibly the best-known Scotsman in England" during the 1980s and as "an ill-natured populist with a taste for common-or-garden abuse".

 Early life

 North Kelvinside Secondary School in Maryhill, Glasgow, which Junor attended in the 1930s.

-Born in Glasgow into a "Scottish Presbyterian, respectable working class" family, Junor was raised in what he later described as "a red-stone tenement in Shannon Street in Maryhill... [in] a two roomed-flat without indoor sanitation", although by the time he was in his teens he was living with his parents and brothers in a more spacious flat with three rooms and a kitchen in Oban Drive.
+Born in Glasgow into a "Scottish Presbyterian, respectable working class" family, Junor was raised in what he later described as "a red-stone tenement in Shannon Street in Maryhill... [in] a two roomed-flat without indoor sanitation", but by his teens he was living with his parents and brothers in a more spacious flat, with three rooms and a kitchen, in Oban Drive.
 He attended North Kelvinside Secondary School (later merged into Cleveden Secondary School) before proceeding to study English Literature at Glasgow University.

-As a student he was "violently anti-Fascist, anti-Franco, above all anti-Hitler", and in 1938 he became president of the university's Liberal Club.
-Shortly before graduation, Junor was recruited by the Liberal Party activist Lady Glen-Coats to accompany her on a fact-finding tour of the Third Reich; they reportedly only managed to escape Germany days before the outbreak of the Second World War in September 1939.
+As a student, he was "violently anti-Fascist, anti-Franco, above all anti-Hitler", and in 1938, he became president of the university's Liberal Club.
+Shortly before graduation, Junor was recruited by the Liberal Party activist Lady Glen-Coats to accompany her on a fact-finding tour of the Third Reich; they reportedly managed to escape Germany only days before the outbreak of the Second World War in September 1939.

-During the war Junor had a commission in the Fleet Air Arm, where he edited a station magazine which so impressed the Admiralty that he was invited to become the assistant editor of a new magazine intended for the entire branch of the service.
+During the war, Junor had a commission in the Fleet Air Arm, where he edited a station magazine which so impressed the Admiralty he was invited to become the assistant editor of a new magazine intended for the entire branch of the service.
 After the original choice for editor, A. P. Herbert, declined to take up the role, Junor was appointed in his place and named the magazine Flight Deck.
 Following demobilisation, he worked for a time in The Sydney Sun's London office before joining the Daily Express in 1947 as a reporter on a salary of 18 guineas a week.